 Overloading your calf muscle

 Problems arise when you don’t give enough time for your muscle to rest and recover before your next workout.
-Maybe you’re excited to the new lifestyle you’re committed to or you’re trying to follow the pace of an experienced runner.
+Maybe you’re excited about the new lifestyle you’re committed to or you’re trying to follow the pace of an experienced runner.

 Too much Hill Run

 Concentric contractions happen when you lift your foot off the ground or sprint off.
 What you have to be careful of is the second type, Eccentric contraction.
 This is when your foot strikes the ground, or you lower your body after a jump to control the movement.
 In eccentric movement, you are extending your calves muscle.
-Your calf muscle will need extra energy to perform eccentric contraction when you are running down the hill.
+Your calf muscle will need extra energy to perform eccentric contractions when you are running down the hill.

-It’s okay to choose a more minimalist shoe if you don’t experience any muscle soreness in your calf.
+It’s okay to choose a more minimalist shoe if you don’t experience any muscle strain in your calf.
 But in the case of calf pain, a pair of fitted and cushioned running shoes can be helpful to reduce your soreness.
 It’s recommended that you choose a shoe that has enough cushion thickness on the heel side of the shoe.

-Each manufacturer uses different materials and has different technology for their cushioning system.
+Each manufacturer uses different materials and has different technology for its cushioning system.
 Some use air pockets to create shock absorption systems, others use gel to cushion their shoes.
 In AthleticGens, we test and pick the running shoes that have the best cushioning system for shock absorption.

 High Drop(Offset between heel & forefoot)

 Drop is the difference in height (usually in mm) between your heel and ball of your foot when you wear the shoes.
-Check our ultimate guide if you want to know more about running shoe anatomy and lingo.
+Check our ultimate running starter guide if you want to know more about running shoe anatomy and lingo.

 In this case, you are putting much more stress on your calf and achilles.
 If you are looking for running shoes for calf support, try going for shoes that have a high drop.
 Thickness in the heel side can reduce the stretch of your calf and achilles tendon need to perform in each stride.
 It can reduce the stress you put onto your calf muscle.